steptosky/x-csl-updater/readme.txt

 x-csl-indexes.idx
 11 - folder (a csl package)
 10 - file
-15 - seems to be not used anymore on client side
+15 - seems to be not used anymore (or yet?) on client side

 x-csl-indexes-for-delete.idx
 id - not used